 That is, I believe the Holy Spirit is the third person of the Godhead, possessing all the attributes of Deity.
 That He convicts the unbelieving world of sin, of righteousness and of judgment.
 That He regenerates, seals, indwells permanently, and fills the believer.

-Furthermore, I believe that while the indwelling of the Spirit is instantaneous and permanent at the moment of repentance and faith in Christ for salvation, the filling of the Spirit is conditioned upon the believers conduct and adherence to the Word of God as the authority for his/her life.
-Therefore, the filling of the believer by the Holy Spirit is commanded, by the Word of God, to be sought continuously, so as to ensure the believer is controlled by the Holy Spirit rather than his (the believers’) sinful nature.
+Furthermore, I believe that while the indwelling of the Spirit is instantaneous and permanent at the moment of repentance and faith in Christ for salvation, the filling of the Spirit is conditioned upon the believer's conduct and adherence to the Word of God as the authority for life.
+Therefore, the filling of the believer by the Holy Spirit is commanded, by the Word of God, to be sought continuously, so as to ensure the believer is controlled by the Holy Spirit, rather than the believer's sinful nature.

 I believe that the Holy Spirit bestows gifts upon believers for service.
-That He teaches the believer and sets him/her apart for a holy life.
+That He teaches the believer and sets the believer apart for a holy life.

 Moreover, I believe that the Bible repudiates the charismatics’ emphasis upon the experiential oriented tongues and ecumenical practices as any ministry of the Holy Spirit.
 Further, I reject the notion that tongues and other “charismatic” gifts are to be sought as evidence of salvation.

-I believe the Holy Spirit is the Commander–in–Chief of Missions and that His testimony is not of Himself but of Jesus Christ and the redemptive truths Biblically centered on Christ.
+I believe the Holy Spirit is the Commander–in–Chief of Missions and that His testimony focuses on Jesus Christ and the redemptive truths Biblically centered on Christ.